Guduchi – The Most Effective Ayurvedic Medication For DiabetesDr. Surya Bhagwati

 This has made the herb a staple ingredient in Ayurvedic medications used to treat a wide range of ailments.
 It is regarded as effective in the treatment of fever, jaundice, gout, skin infections, asthma, cardiac disease, and most importantly – diabetes.
 With a growing number of studies confirming these benefits, there is growing interest in the medicinal potential of guduchi.

 Guduchi for Diabetes: The Modern Medical Perspective

 Botanically described as tinospora cordifolia, guduchi is known for its rich phytochemical profile.
 Extracts from the herb have been found to have a high density of phytosterols, alkaloids, and glycosides, among other organic compounds.
 Not surprisingly, extracts of the herb have been linked to anti-diabetic, anti-inflammatory, antioxidant, hepato-protective, immunomodulatory, and antipyretic effects.
 We’ll take a closer look at what this means in terms of the fight against diabetes.

-Guduchi is perhaps the most important herb in any Ayurvedic medication to treat or prevent diabetes.
+Guduchi is perhaps the most important herb in any Ayurvedic medication to help glucose regulation.
 It is regarded as a natural anti-hyperglycemic agent as it lowers levels of blood sugar or glucose.
 Although most studies have been on animals, there is considerable evidence showing that guduchi supplementation can relieve diabetic neuropathy and gastropathy, which are common complications in diabetes.
 Guduchi can also promote improvements in glucose metabolism and increase glucose tolerance.